 “Why does it take so long to get paid for my injuries?
 They caused the accident and I’m hurt.
 Isn’t that all they need to know?”

 This is one of the most frequent questions we receive at The Ticktin Law Group’s Personal Injury Department.
-Simply put, the answer to that question is no. Allow us to elaborate why a Personal Injury claim takes so long.
+Simply put, the answer to that question is no. Of course you are upset and frustrated, but

 No Medical Documentation, No Dice